gsoisson/cartpole/README.md

-# A deep RL solution to the CartPole environment in Gym
+# A Deep RL Solution To The CartPole Environment In Gym

-The link to the presentation slides: https://docs.google.com/presentation/d/1MlESk3gZiELeiiCRdnCzvcoL0MxchzYTDcWkgzw7C4Y/edit?usp=sharing
+The goal of this project is to solve the CartPole environment in Gym using Deep Reinforcement Learning.
+We first modify the environment to add an action that does nothing, then implement a deep Q-learning with experience replay solution.
+Finally, we study the impact on the learning process of adding a cost to each moving action.